arock95/Go-Exercism-Labs/README.md

 * Secret Handshake        - bit operations <<, >>, & (and), | (or), ^ (xor); use of uints for this purpose

+* Simple Cipher           - using structs to implement a generic interface where there is shared behavior but differences in details.
+Using the patter of a "New()" function to return a new struct generic interface allows code reuse since you can refer to different struct implementations as the inherited interface.

 * Spage Age

 * Triangle